metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Test-UPN.md

 ### -Name

-User Principal Name in form of: user@domain.com
-If Prefix is specified, domain name can be omitted.
+Universal Principal Name in form of: user@domain.com If Prefix is specified, domain name can be omitted.
 If Suffix is specified, logon name can be omitted.